Lekka141/SAEcon/README.md

 SAEcon is more than just an application; it's a tool designed to empower users with knowledge and insights.
 We hope that this project inspires others to explore the world of data visualization and economic analysis.

+## Licensing

+This project is licensed under the MIT License.
+See the LICENSE file for more details.
+Technical Details and Project Story